 This Coin Recognition Match Game was a huge success!
-First, because this was my first introduction of “coins” to Alina (4) and she actually, absolutely, suprisingly LOVED IT!
+First, because this was my first introduction of “coins” to Alina (4) and she actually, absolutely, surprisingly LOVED IT!
 And second, because it was so easy to set up yet it captured her attention for quite a while and I was so happy she was having fun learning something new!

 I’m not really sure at what age you’re suppose to start learning money and coin value, but I wanted this new “subject” to be exciting, fun and most importantly not overwhelming.
 As with everything new that I introduce into my daughters’ world of education I start out slow, easy and simple.
-And this Coin Recognition Match Game is perfect, because I primarily focused on her familiaring with the coins (their appearance, size, color).
+And this Coin Recognition Match Game is perfect, because I primarily focused on her familiarizing with the coins (their appearance, size, color).
 This way she got to analyze, recognize and hopefully memorize the coins!

 You might also like these preschool number activities!